Sell on your terms. No Commissions - No Fees - Any Condition

 3. Issue an Eviction Notice: In New York, you must give tenants an eviction notice well before court proceedings.
 The notice period can vary, so follow local rules carefully.

-4. Attend the Court Hearing: Be ready to present your case to a judge, who will consider both the details of the foreclosure and the rights of the occupants.
+4. Attend the Court Hearing: Be ready to present your case to a judge who will consider the foreclosure details and the occupants’ rights.

 Following these steps, you can proceed with the eviction process following a foreclosure auction while adhering to New York eviction laws.